Human rights in Ireland: Human trafficking in Ireland

-In 2015, the US State department that Ireland was a destination country for human trafficking, including sex trafficking and forced labour.
+In 2015, the US State department stated that Ireland was a destination country for human trafficking, including sex trafficking and forced labour.
 Whilst the Department's report still categorised Ireland as a Tier 1 nation, meaning that the country's efforts to eliminate the issue were found to comply the minimum standards of the US, it was further noted that whilst Irish law enforcement efficiently investigated human trafficking offences, often the traffickers were not convicted.

-In 2018, Ireland was downgraded, in the United States’ Trafficking of Persons Report 2018, from Tier 1, to Tier 2; Tier 2 including countries that fall below US standards in combatting human trafficking.
-The report found that, regarding the efforts of the Irish government, "The government has not obtained a trafficking conviction since the law was amended, in 2013; it initiated only three prosecutions in 2017, and had chronic deficiencies in victim-identification and referral."
+In 2018, Ireland was downgraded, in the United States’ Trafficking of Persons Report 2018, from Tier 1 to Tier 2; Tier 2 including countries that fall below US standards in combatting human trafficking.
+The report found that, regarding the efforts of the Irish government, "The government has not obtained a trafficking conviction since the law was amended, in 2013; it initiated only three prosecutions in 2017 and had chronic deficiencies in victim-identification and referral."